Looking for a beginner’s guide to getting started with Google Ads? Look no further… Follow this step-by-step guide…

-- Calls from website (ex. phone calls from the number displayed on your website)
+- Calls from the website (ex. phone calls from the number displayed on your website)

 - Imports from sales that occur off of the internet

 Make sure you set up all the appropriate conversion tracking options before you turn the ads on.
 Otherwise, you won’t be able to measure the effectiveness of your ads!

 Tracking, Adjusting and Conquering Effective Campaigns